Zoom

 University of Helsinki’s On-Prem Zoom

-• the default is that the data will not remain in the EU
+• By default, the data will not remain in the EU

 Client program

-Start Zoom by typing Zoom in the search box on your computer.
-Click on the program icon and the program will open.
+To start Zoom, type Zoom in the search box on your computer.
+Click on the program icon to open the program.

-Logging in with the client program: Select Sign in with SSO.
-The address in the window that opens should be helsinki.zoom.us.
-Click Continue.
+Logging in to the client program: Select Sign in with SSO.
+The address in the window that opens must be helsinki.zoom.us.
+Select Continue.

 Using Zoom with a browser